-The Group was exposed to interest rate risk primarily related to its investments in fixed-rate time deposits, bonds, current position of long-term borrowings, borrowings, floating-rate demand deposits, structured investments and short-term borrowings .
-The time deposits were at fixed interest rates, and bonds were at fixed rates or with guaranteed minimal interest rates and carried.
-Therefore, changes in interest rates would not affect estimated profit or loss regarding to the financial instruments above.
+The Group was exposed to interest rate risk primarily related to its investments in time deposits with fixed-rate interest, bonds investment, short-term borrowings, demand deposits with floating-rate interest, structured investments, current position of long-term borrowings and long-term borrowings.
+The time deposits were at fixed interest rates, and bonds investment were at fixed rates or with guaranteed minimal interest rates and carried.
+Therefore, changes in interest rates would not affect the future cash flows.

-Financial assets exposed to interest rates at the end of the reporting period were as follows:
+The carrying amount of the Group's financial assets and financial liabilities exposed to interest rates at the end of the reporting period were as follows: